course-dprep/analysing-directors-IMDB/README.md

 5. Store output of the exploration and analysis (gen/output)
 6. Knit the complete research paper of this project (report.Rmd)

-To remove generated files and start fresh, run the following in your command prompt:
+To remove generated files (including the report) and start fresh, run the following in your command prompt:
 -> make clean

 ### Github collaboration